pudly/schmopera-hugo/content/articles/khalil-pristine-barrett-exquisite-in-whimsical-production-of-la-bohème.md

 In his debut with Calgary Opera, bass-baritone [Neil Craighead](/talking-with-singers-neil-craighead/) impresses as the philosopher Colline.
 Craighead's interpretation of "Vecchia zimarra," in which he bids farewell to his trusty overcoat, is a standout performance amid this production of memorable moments.
 Craighead's rich bass is a voice Calgary Opera audiences will hopefully hear for many years to come.

 Calgary audiences are definitely familiar with baritone [Peter McGillivray](/talking-with-singers-peter-mcgillivray/), who recently turned in a celebrated performance as Doctor Bartolo in [_The Barber of Seville_](/calgary-opera-delivers-comedy-gold-with-well-cast-barber/).
 As Schaunard, McGillivray gives a charming portrayal delivered with warm sonority.
-As he did in Barber, McGillivray truly excels in comedic timing, and his casting as Schaunard is a fantastic addition to this ensemble cast.
+As he did in _Barber_, McGillivray truly excels in comedic timing, and his casting as Schaunard is a fantastic addition to this ensemble.

+> Brandani brings out some of the orchestra's best performance in recent history.

 On this night, it seemed it took tenor Antoine Bélanger some time to find his comfort zone as Rodolfo.
 His "Che gelida manina," while beautifully sung, was most impressive in his higher tessitura when his voice truly soared over the orchestra; to that point, it seemed Bélanger was pacing himself to that pivotal vocal moment.
 By Act III, however, Bélanger finds his stride, offering a nuanced interpretation of a poet tortured with the knowledge his girlfriend is dying, with a commanding voice and stage presence.